shyd/STM32CubeF4/Projects/STM32F411RE-Nucleo/Templates/readme.txt

 @par Example Description

-This projects provides a reference template that can be used to build any firmware application.
+This project provides a reference template that can be used to build any firmware application.

 This directory provides a reference template project that can be used to build any firmware application for STM32F401xEx devices using STM32CubeF4 HAL and running on STM32F4xx-Nucleo board from STMicroelectronics.